Word@Work, Let God's Word energise your working day!

 Jesus spoke to them again in parables, saying: 'The kingdom of heaven is like a king who prepared a wedding banquet for his son.
 He sent his servants to those who had been invited to the banquet to tell them to come, but they refused to come.
 (NIVUK)

-Weddings are usually eagerly-awaited social events.
-The opportunity to join in the joy of others is a great privilege, especially when the invitation is given by the king and the bridegroom is the king's son.
-Jesus used that scenario as the basis for another parable to the religious leaders who did not want to accept His teaching or allow Him to stir up the people against the religious hierarchy.
+Weddings are usually eagerly awaited social events.
+The opportunity to join in the joy of others is a great privilege.
+That is especially so when the invitation is given by the king and the bridegroom is the king's son.
+Jesus used that scenario as the basis for another parable to the religious leaders; regarded as spiritual authorities but who did not want to accept His teaching.
+Neither did they want Him to stir up the people against their control.

-Many religious people construct their own 'god-kingdom' and, although they may not realise it, they themselves are the gods whose commands must be obeyed.
+Many religious people construct their own 'god-kingdom'.
+Although they may not realise it, they themselves are the gods whose commands must be obeyed.
 Jesus came to rescue people from the impossible strain of being their own god.
 He invites them to become His Bride and to honour Him as the bridegroom.
-The clergy of Jesus' day were no different from millions of other people who believe that they have no obligation to come when He calls or go when He sends - but they are wrong.
+The clergy of Jesus' day were no different from millions of people today who believe that they have no obligation to come when He calls or go when He sends - but they are wrong.
+They need to repent and believe the good news that all God’s purposes are fulfilled in Jesus … and to accept God’s invitation to be part of His eternal celebration of honouring Jesus.

 Prayer